-South College is a private, co-educational, non-sectarian academic institution that embraces the traditional higher education mission triad of teaching, scholarly contribution, and service.
-Consistent with its long history, the institution places primary emphasis on providing quality undergraduate and graduate educational opportunities and associated student support services, for the intellectual, social, and professional development of a diverse student body.
+South College focuses on providing quality undergraduate and graduate educational opportunities and associated student support services, for the intellectual, social, and professional development of its diverse student body.

-South College offers professional and career-focused curricula designed to cultivate students' successful learning and the ability to apply knowledge, think critically, and communicate effectively.
-Through comprehensive academic programs, innovative and contemporary in content and mode of delivery, students are exposed to diverse perspectives and skills essential to independent and life-long learning.
-Because academic programs are professional and career-focused, South College responds to local, regional, and national employment needs and supports current workforce trends.
+South College is a private, multi-campus academic institution that embraces the traditional higher education mission triad of teaching, scholarly contribution, and service.
+The institution offers professional and career-focused curricula designed to cultivate students' successful learning and the ability to apply knowledge, think critically, and communicate effectively.
+Through comprehensive academic programs, innovative and contemporary in content and mode of delivery, students are exposed to diverse perspectives and skills essential for independent and life-long learning.
+South College works to respond to local, regional, and national employment needs and supports current workforce trends.

-In addition to providing quality educational opportunities, South College promotes the advancement of knowledge by supporting and recognizing the scholarly activities of its faculty and students and the use of scholarship in education and service.
-The South College faculty seeks to advance knowledge by conducting research and publishing research results as appropriate, creating artistic and literary works, presenting at professional and scientific meetings, and participating in professional development activities, as consistent with the role of each faculty member.
+In addition to its long history of providing quality educational opportunities, South College promotes the advancement of knowledge by supporting and recognizing the scholarly activities of its faculty and students and the use of scholarship in education and service.
+The South College faculty seek to advance knowledge by staying current in their fields which may include conducting research and publishing research results as appropriate, creating artistic and literary works, presenting at professional and scientific meetings, and/or participating in professional development, as consistent with the role of each faculty member.